raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 tags: [noindex, allonge, mermaid]
 ---

 Once upon a time, it was common in software job interviews to be asked to write code to solve some small problem.
-There were various philosophies aorund this practice, from [it's a quick way to filter out those with no programming ability whatsoever](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) to a pretext for "having a conversation about what is important in programming."
+There were various philosophies aorund this practice, from it's a quick way to [filter out those with no programming ability whatsoever](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) to a pretext for "having a conversation about what is important in programming."

 Twenty years ago, a programmer named Konge got an interview with a Toronto Bank.
 His interviewer asked Konge to write a function that would determine whether a linked list has a cycle or not.
-Konge had never heard of this problem, but he had dabbled in Lisp and was very familiar witrh cons cells, so he tried to think hard about how to detect a cycle while the clock ticked and the interviewer started at him.
+Konge had never heard of this problem, but he had dabbled in Lisp and was familiar with cons cells, so he tried to think hard about how to detect a cycle while the clock ticked and the interviewer started at him.

 No pressure!